DucManhPhan/DucManhPhan.github.io/_post_preparation/2020-12-10-the-lifecycle-of-entity's-state-in-hibernate.md

 2. Persistence Context

     A persistence context is a place that manages entities that currently, we are working with.
 A persistence context is created after calling **EntityManagerFactory.createEntityManager()** method.
-When a persistence context releases, entities under that persistence context will be in the detached state.
+When a persistence context releases by calling **EntityManager.close()** method, entities under that persistence context will be in the detached state.

     Belows are some types of Persistence Context that we need to know.
     - Transaction persistence context

     - Extended persistence context